SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

 refer to one instance of a ``Window`` from several places in code, and it makes no sense to copy it.

+..
+XXX it's representing a resource

+..
+XXX fix the wording so it's not about "making sense";
+   give a real reason instead

+..
+XXX being something that he user interacts with is a good indication that it should be a reference type (a physical object or a simulation of one, like a window on the screen)

 Recall
 the ``rootWindow`` constant and